How to Make a Nacho Bar

 Chili is one of the suggested toppings and a total crowd-pleaser.
 You can make any kind of chili, from chicken to turkey to beef to vegetarian.
 Here are some recipes to try:

-Or, instead of chili, you can also serve up cooked ground beef or turkey taco meat or shredded slow-cooked pork, beef, or chicken.
+Or, instead of chili, you can also serve up cooked ground beef for tacos or turkey taco meat or shredded slow-cooked pork, beef, or chicken.

 FAQs

 That’s a loaded question!
 (Pun very intended.)
-Think about jalapeños (fresh or pickled), olives, chili or taco meat, various salsas or pico de gallo, sliced scallions, Guacamole, Avocado Crema, or diced avocado, sour cream, fresh cilantro leaves, diced fresh tomatoes, diced onion or pickled onions, diced artichoke hearts, and sautéed mushrooms.
+Toppings ideas include jalapenos (fresh or pickled), olives, chili or taco meat, various salsas or pico de gallo, sliced scallions, Guacamole, Avocado Crema, or diced avocado, sour cream, fresh cilantro leaves, diced fresh tomatoes, diced onion or pickled onions, diced artichoke hearts, and sautéed mushrooms.

 Of course, the answer is “that depends.”
 Mostly, it depends on your crowd (teenagers or little kids?) and what else you’re serving (is this part of a bigger spread?).
-Bigger eaters might eat 20 to 30 chips.
-However, if you are serving other appetizers, or if the nachos are just a first course, plan on about 1 ounce of chips per person.
+If you are serving other appetizers, or if the nachos are just a first course, plan on about 1 ounce (about 15 chips) of chips per person.
+However, if the nacho bar is the main event, people might eat 30 chips (2 ounces).

 Other super popular bar-food types of appetizers are air fryer chicken wings, Buffalo Turkey Burger Sliders, Chipotle Beef Sliders, and Cowboy Caviar.
 You could also make some Queso Fundido with Chorizo and Hot Pimento Cheese Dip to pour over the nachos in addition to or instead of melting cheese over the tortilla chips in the oven.